hdamodar/Engineer-Test---Patch-Level/README.md

 python patchlevel.py

-## Note: ou need to make sure the credentials you're using have the correct permissions to access the Amazon EC2 service.
+## Note: You need to make sure the credentials you're using have the correct permissions to access the Amazon EC2 service.